nus-cs2103-AY2223S2/tp/docs/DevOps.md

 ## Continuous integration (CI)

 This project uses GitHub Actions for CI.
 The project comes with the necessary GitHub Actions configurations files (in the `.github/workflows` folder).
-No further setting up required.
+No further setup required.

 ### Code coverage

 As part of CI, this project uses Codecov to generate coverage reports.
-When CI runs, it will generate code coverage data (based on the tests run by CI) and upload that data to the CodeCov website, which in turn can provide you more info about the coverage of your tests.
+When CI runs, it will generate code coverage data (based on the tests run by CI) and upload that data to the Codecov website, which in turn can provide you more information about the coverage of your tests.

-However, because Codecov is known to run into intermittent problems (e.g., report upload fails) due to issues on the Codecov service side, the CI is configured to pass even if the Codecov task failed.
+However, because Codecov is known to run into intermittent problems (e.g. report upload fails) due to issues on the Codecov service side, the CI is configured to pass even if the Codecov task failed.
 Therefore, developers are advised to check the code coverage levels periodically and take corrective actions if the coverage level falls below desired levels.

 To enable Codecov for forks of this project, follow the steps given in [this se-edu guide](https://se-education.org/guides/tutorials/codecov.html).